 - Launched in September 2018 under the aegis of the Ministry of Health and Family Welfare (MoHFW).

-- PMJAY is a health insurance scheme aimed at providing health cover of ₹5 lakhs per family per year for inpatient secondary and tertiary care to poor and vulnerable families that form the bottom 40% of the Indian population and reducing out-of-pocket health expenditures.
+- PMJAY is a health insurance scheme aimed at providing health cover of ₹5 lakhs per family per year for inpatient secondary and tertiary care to poor and vulnerable families that form the bottom 40 per cent of the Indian population and reducing out-of-pocket health expenditures.

-- The Health and Wellness Centre initiative aims to transform 1.5 lakh Sub Health Centres and Primary Health Centres– the first point of contact in primary healthcare – to Health and Wellness Centres by 2022.
+- The Health and Wellness Centre initiative aims to transform 1.5 lakh Sub Health Centres (SHCs) and Primary Health Centres (PHCs) – the first point of contact in primary healthcare – to Health and Wellness Centres by 2022.

 Food Subsidy and the National Food Security Act

-- In 2013, the enactment of the National Food Security Act (NFSA) made the provision of adequate quantities of quality food at affordable prices and ensuring nutritional security a right.
+- In 2013, the enactment of the National Food Security Act (NFSA) made the provision of adequate quantities of quality food at affordable prices and ensured nutritional security a right.

 Jal Jeevan Mission (JJM)

-- Government of India’s flagship rural drinking water supply scheme.
+- GoI’s flagship rural drinking water supply scheme.